ursalang/ursalang.github.io/pages/tutorial/00-getting-started/README.md

 Do try each exercise yourself before looking at the solution!

-Here's an example:
+Here’s an example:
 $include{../tutorial-step.html}

 From time to time there will be a $note{bonus button,Don’t worry\, bonus boxes are optional!} which when clicked on will open a box with supplementary material.

-$nextstep{../002-what-is-programming/,What is programming?}
+$nextstep{01-what-is-programming/,What is programming?}
 <script src="/tutorial.bundle.js"></script>